qwerty12/G20Dispatcher/README.md

 The code is written really badly - [hacks and assumptions abound](#limitations) - but I thought it was worth sharing for the idea alone.
 This is non-configurable, made for the specific purpose of getting a [G20](https://www.twelectronics.co.uk/g10-g20#comp-kkrcrgz61) remote working with the 2023 onn.
 4K TV Box.

-Most G20 keys are recognised by the onn. box - the onn. itself professes to support the G20: `[ro.blutooth.remote.isSupport]: [Onn-Remote;RemoteG10;RemoteG20]` - however, a fair few keys are simply seen by Android as KEY_UNKNOWN and the YouTube and the Netflix buttons appear to have the same scancode to Android, making differentiating them impossible.
+Most G20 keys are recognised by the onn. box - the onn. initial Bluetooth setup wizard appears to accept a G20 as an acceptable remote for pairing (and exiting) - however, a fair few keys are simply seen by Android as KEY_UNKNOWN and the YouTube and the Netflix buttons present the same scancode to Android, making differentiating them impossible.
 Either the onn. doesn't actually support the G20, or the G20 I have (bought from MECOOL, the remote itself is unbranded) reports a different VID and/PID or is programmed to send out different scancodes from a reference G20.

 Of course, if your device is rooted, just write a [key layout file](https://source.android.com/docs/core/interaction/input/key-layout-files) instead of dealing with this workaround.